What to do after the change of the primary domain of your cPanel account

 Mailboxes of domain1.tld will be removed from the list in the cPanel >> Email Accounts menu.
 But their content will remain in the server directory /home/cpuser/mail/domain1.tld/mailbox1.

-If domain2.tld was present in the cPanel account before the primary domain name changed, its mailboxes will be retained and functional after the change is applied.
+If domain2.tld was present in the cPanel account before the primary domain name change, its mailboxes will be retained and functional once the change is applied.
 Here is a summary:

 Mailbox before the change